Keyboard shortcuts

 • Headless — virtual audio, no devices needed; runs on a build server.

 • Suitessetup / scenario / teardown, each scenario isolated with fresh agents.
-Select with --scenario, tag with --tag / --exclude-tag, disable with skip, focus with only.
+Parametrise with scenario.each, select with --scenario, tag with --tag / --exclude-tag, disable with skip, focus with only.

 • Audio — send tones / files and assert what the other side receives (Goertzel tone detection).